Khemi1998/punk_api/README.md

 ## ▫️◽️ Design ◽️▫️

 The page has been deisgned with the mobile-first approach.
-The mobile-version does not accomodate the checkbox filters.
+The mobile-version does accomodates the checkbox filters.

 ## ◾️◼️ Future Improvements ◼️◾️